• HOME

 What Is Neurosis?

-Moreover, any present situation in which the failure of the Self-ideal is manifest, as well as any circumstance in which its failure can be anticipated, will sound our internal alarm system, which is anxiety.
-The psyche’s natural inclination is to avoid such a painful rejection of any aspect of its held concept; thereby, it compels us to continually map and select present and future life situations according to their potential to threaten our essentially fragile construct which is the Self-ideal.
-Depending on how closely individuals’ lived identity must conform to the Self-ideal, their navigation through life’s landscape will be unconsciously directed toward situations most likely to affirm their positive attributes and entitlements, and conversely, direct them away from those that are likely to find them falling short of what is, fundamentally, an untenable standard for themselves.
+Moreover, any present situation in which the failure of the Self-ideal (Ego) is imminent, as well as any circumstance in which its failure is anticipated, will sound our internal alarm system (anxiety).
+Our psyche’s natural inclination is to avoid such painful rejection of any aspect of our ideal Self-concept; thereby, it compels us to continually map and select all present and future life situations according to their potential to either enhance or threaten our essentially fragile construct of Ego.
+Depending on how closely individuals’ lived identity must conform to the Self-ideal, their navigation through life’s landscape will be unconsciously directed toward situations most likely to affirm their positive attributes and entitlements, and conversely, direct them away from those that are likely to find them falling short of what is, fundamentally, an untenable idealized standard for themselves.
+At its extreme, the consequence of this essentially universal dilemma is that an entire life’s primary mission may be directed toward seeking and sustaining affirmation of the characteristics of the Self-ideal; to defend the Ego against any and all possible repudiations.

 Our Worldview